 To call someone from StarLeaf using a video address:

-- Enter the video address in the Search or dial field in StarLeaf as shown below.
+- Enter the video address in the Search or dial bar in StarLeaf.

 - Select Make video call.

 An IP address is shown in the example above.
-If you receive a URI as the video address, it may be in a similar format to firstname.lastname@example.org.
-This can be entered in the same way as the IP address.
+If you receive a URI as the video address, it may be in a similar format to email@example.com.
+Enter this in the same way as the IP address.

 The calls are arranged by time with the most recent appearing at the top of the list.
-The type of call (voice, video, etc.) is also specified underneath the contact or group’s name.
+The type of call (such as voice, video or meeting) is specified underneath the contact or group’s name.

-On desktop, select Calls from the list of options on the left-hand side to view your recent calls.
+On desktop, select the Calls tab to view your recent calls:

-If you receive a call from outside of your organization, the user’s name and the type of call may be unknown.
+If you receive a call from someone who does not use StarLeaf, the person’s name and the type of call may be unknown.
 Instead, the caller’s phone number may appear, as well as the geographical location the call is coming from.
-For example, see the call from London in the images above.
+For example, see the call from London below.

-In some cases, if you receive a video call from outside of your organization, a “caller ID” may appear, showing the name of the person, meeting room, or device they are calling from.
+In some cases, if you receive a video call from someone who does not use StarLeaf, a “caller ID” may appear, showing the name of the person, meeting room, or device they are calling from.